ziggrace/Hackathon-Chrome/README.md

     user can add and subtract two numbers user can multiply and divide two numbers functionality for decimals

 Other requirements:
     add and subtact multiple numbers
     user can multiply and divide multiple numbers exponents

+Event listener waits for button click sends to javascript